MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 2.	**Mined acronyms**.
 Mined by Microsoft Search from the user’s personal email and documents and publicly available data within the organization.

 ### Set up editorial acronyms
-IT admins can set up editorial acronyms on the [Acronyms tab](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch) in the  [Microsoft 365 admin center]( https://admin.microsoft.com).
+Search admins can set up editorial acronyms on the [Acronyms tab](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch) in the  [Microsoft 365 admin center]( https://admin.microsoft.com).
 You can add acronyms from any internal site or repository to the admin center.
 Editorial acronyms can be added to **Published** or **Draft** state:

 **Published state**.
 Acronyms are available to the organization’s employees through Microsoft Search.

 > [!NOTE]
 > It might take up to three days for acronyms added to Published state to become available in Microsoft Search.

 **Draft state**.
 If admins want to review Acronyms answers before making them available in Microsoft Search, they can add the acronyms to Draft state.
 Acronyms added to Draft state aren’t available in Microsoft Search.
 Admins need to add the acronyms to Published state to make them available.